adafruit/Adafruit-GFX-Library/README.txt

 Current additions:

 - XBitMap support (*.xbm)
-  Use directly exported xbm files from GIMP with bitmap data, (fits perfectly with SSD1306 library from Adafruit)
+  Use exported xbm files from GIMP with bitmap data directly in your sources.
+  (fits perfectly with SSD1306 library from Adafruit) New function: Adafruit_GFX::drawXBitmap()
   Usage: Export bitmap with GIMP as *.xbm file,
          Rename the *.xbm to *.c,
          Open file in editor,